thenasko/mathematics-in-the-world/probability/combinatorial.md

 ## Combinatorial probability

-We all know from the simplest Venn diagram that given two sets, we can compute the size of their union a
+We all know from the simplest Venn diagram that given two sets, we can compute the size of their union as
 $$
 |A \cup B| =
 |A| + |B| - |A \cap B|.